partialg/partialg/README.md

 This package provides a partial inversion function and a Sridhara-based block diagonalization function in python (version 3.12.0).

-The **partial_inversion** file has devoted functions for matrix compression and eigenvector compression using sparse and dense arrays.
+The **partial_inversion** file has devoted functions for matrix inversion.

-The **eigensolvers** file has devoted functions for matrix compression and eigenvector compression using sparse and dense arrays.
+The **eigensolvers** file has devoted functions for matrix compression (block diagonalization) and eigenvector compression (using density matrix approach) for sparse and dense arrays.

 Requirements: numpy, scipy, sympy.